 Through the implementation of management strategies and additional source assessment in this BMAP, stakeholders expect the following outcomes:

-Improvements in water quality trends in the Upper Wakulla River and Wakulla Springs.
+Continued improvement in the water quality conditions in the Upper Wakulla River and Wakulla Springs.

 Decreased loading of the target pollutant (nitrate).